 - baking powder & baking soda – leavening agents.

 - more spices– I love adding nutmeg and all spice to this apple cinnamon muffin recipe as well but totally optional here.

-They’re dairy-free!
-So for my dairy-free peeps, you can enjoy these.
+DAIRY FREE – My dairy-free peeps, you can enjoy these without any major modifications.
 If you’re egg-free or vegan, these should work with a flaxseed egg.
 Notes in recipe card.

 I wasn’t prepared for the goodness that happened as I took my first bite.
 Mother of pearl we have ourselves a winner!